 Data Stewards are responsible for the management of data.
 Each Data Set will have identified Data Stewards.
 Data Stewards are responsible for classifying the data, assigning the correct level of access to the data, and defining the retention policy for the data.
 Data stewards must ensure that the policy is enforced for their data set, and that the appropriate confidentiality, integrity and availability of the data are maintained.

 Individuals with access to data have been granted a level of trust by the data stewards and as such are responsible for upholding the security and integrity of the data to which they have access, and should be aware of best practices in secure data management

 The primary Data Stewards are department heads, or their delegates, who have planning and policy level responsibility for data within their areas, and management responsibilities for defined segments of institutional data.
-Currently, most data stewardship responsibilities are provided by Functional Area Leads and members of the Data Integrity Group.
+Currently, most data stewardship responsibilities are provided by Functional Area Leads.

 It is a Data Steward’s responsibility to: